 3) Internal links that redirect

-Think about it: after implementing a redirect, do you clean up all those occurrences of old URLs that were linked all across your site, or do you continue to allow them to 301 redirect?
+After implementing a redirect, do you clean up all those occurrences of old URLs that were linked all across your site, or do you continue to allow them to 301 redirect?
 If you don’t clean up your interlinked 301 redirects, you might want to start.

 With mobile numbers growing and Google emphasizing site speed, users on mobile devices are expecting fast load times with every click.
 If a user clicks an internal link that ends up redirecting, it adds to their load time and could result in a bounce.
 And if 301 redirects are linked internally, it takes crawlers more time to get to the final page.
 This is a waste of your valuable crawl budget and means search engines will spend less time crawling and indexing live pages that you want them to crawl.